Mac Mini: G4 polycarbonate (2005)

 Apple's release of a small form factor computer had been widely speculated upon and requested before the Mac Mini.
 In January 2005, the Mac Mini was introduced alongside the iPod shuffle at the Macworld Conference & Expo; Apple CEO Steve Jobs marketed "The cheapest, and most affordable Mac ever".
 The machine was intended as an entry-level computer for budget-minded customers.
 In comparison to regular desktops, which use standard-sized components such as 3.5-inch hard drives and full-size DIMMs, the Mac Mini uses low-power laptop components to fit into small cases and avoid overheating.

 The aluminum case, the top and bottom of which is capped with polycarbonate plastic, has an optical drive slot on the front, and the I/O ports and vents for the cooling system on the back.
 It has an external 85W power supply.
 Mac Mini has no visible screws, reflecting Apple's intention the computer may not be upgraded by the user.
-Some Mac Mini owners used a putty knife or a pizza cutter to open the case to install third-party memory, which could be obtained more cheaply than Apple's offering.
+Some Mac Mini owners used a putty knife or a flathead screwdriver to open the case to install third-party memory, which could be obtained more cheaply than Apple's offering.

 The Mac Mini is based on a single-core, 32-bit, PowerPC CPU with 512 KB of on-chip L2 cache.
 The processor, running at 1.25, 1.33, 1.42, or 1.5 GHz depending on the model, accesses memory through a front-side bus clocked at 167 MHz.
 The CPU can be overclocked to higher frequencies by either soldering or desoldering certain zero-ohm resistors on the logic board.

 An ATI Radeon 9200 graphics processor (GPU) with 32 megabytes (MB) of DDR SDRAM was supplied as standard; in the final 2005 model, Apple added a high-end option of 64 MB VRAM.
 In Apple's early marketing of the Mac Mini G4, it touted the superiority of the discrete graphics board over the integrated graphics in many budget PCs.